SimoneRebora/Traven_stylometry/README.md

 ## Instructions

-Run the *bash_imposters_number_parallel.sh* file, which will run all R scripts in a sequence.
+Run the *bash_imposters_parallel.sh* file, which will run all R scripts in a sequence.
 Scripts are designed for parallel processing, to accelerate computation speed.

 ### Features